-Far too often, book reviews drive away readers.
-But reviews present just one stranger’s view, and taking them to heart leaves great books undiscovered.
-The Luckbox Bookshelf offers profiles instead of reviews.
-Don’t look to these pages for opinions.
-Think of Bookshelf as a place to discover books that educate, entertain and challenge entrenched beliefs.
+Far too often, book reviews drive readers away.
+They’re written from the viewpoint of just one stranger, and taking them to heart leaves great books undiscovered.
+That’s why the Book Value offers profiles instead of reviews.
+Don’t look to this page for opinions.
+Think of it as a place to find writing that educates, entertains and challenges entrenched beliefs.